Abou2022/GSale-BackEnd/README.md

 # GSale-BackEnd

-buyer
+attendee
-  profile has many buyers and buyer has 1 profile garage sale event has many buyers and buyer has 1 gse TO DO: buyer has many sellers, sellers have 0 buyers
+  profile has many attendees and attendee has 1 profile garage sale event has many attendees and attendee has 1 gse TO DO: attendee has many vendors, vendors have 0 attendees

-seller
+vendor
-  profile has many seller, seller has 1 profile gse has many seller, seller has 1 gse
+  profile has many vendor, vendor has 1 profile gse has many vendor, vendor has 1 gse

 comment
   comment has 1 profile, profile has manny comments